edthedev/scratch_lessons/ScribbleBug.md

 ## Play!

+Congratulations!
 Press the *Green Flag* to play your new game!

 ![Scribble Bug Intro Picture](img/ScribbleBug.png)